katastrofh/pazk-companion/README.md

 The book *Proofs, Arguments, and Zero-Knowledge* remains copyrighted by its respective rights holder(s).
 This project does not grant rights to the book text, figures, exercises, diagrams, or other third-party materials.

-## Contributing

-Good first contributions:

-* Improve a glossary definition
-* Add a small toy example for a protocol
-* Add clearer diagrams for sum-check, GKR, polynomial commitments, or SNARK composition
-* Add issue reports for confusing explanations
-* Improve mobile layout and accessibility

 ## Suggested topics